-When this proceeds it will be situated in Little Marton on the A583 adjacent to junction 4 of the M55 (map attached).
+It will be situated in Little Marton on the A583 adjacent to junction 4 of the M55.
 The vast majority of this site is within Lancashire but the timetable for approval and development of housing has not been managed by Lancashire County Council.